Files with delimiter-separated values

 IntelliJ IDEA lets you edit delimited text files (CSV, TSV, and other delimiter-separated formats) as tables.
-The table editor is available if the following conditions are satisfied:
+The data editor is available if the following conditions are satisfied:

 You are using IntelliJ IDEA Ultimate Edition.
 The corresponding functionality is not available in the Community Edition.